United Nations Convention Against Corruption: Criminalization and law enforcement (Chapter III, Articles 15–44)

 Other mandatory crimes include obstruction of justice, and the concealment, conversion or transfer of criminal proceeds (money laundering).
 Sanctions extend to those who participate in and may extend to those who attempt to commit corruption offences.
 UNCAC thus goes beyond previous instruments of this kind that request parties to criminalize only basic forms of corruption.
 Parties are encouraged – but not required – to criminalize, inter alia, passive bribery of foreign and international public officials, trading in influence, abuse of function, illicit enrichment, private sector bribery and embezzlement, and the concealment of illicit assets.

 Furthermore, parties are required to simplify rules pertaining to evidence of corrupt behavior by, inter alia, ensuring that obstacles that may arise from the application of bank secrecy laws are overcome.
 This is especially important, as corrupt acts are frequently very difficult to prove in court.
 Particularly important is also the introduction of the liability of legal persons.
-In the area of law enforcement, UNCAC calls for better cooperation between national and international bodies and with civil society.
-There is a provision for the protection of witnesses, victims, expert witnesses and whistle blowers to ensure that law enforcement is truly effective.
+In the area of law enforcement, UNCAC calls for better cooperation between national and international bodies and civil society.
+There is a provision for the protection of witnesses, victims, expert witnesses and whistle-blowers to ensure that law enforcement is truly effective.

-Russia ratified the convention in 2006, but failed to include article 20, which criminalizes "illicit enrichment".
+Russia ratified the convention in 2006, but failed to include Article 20, which criminalizes "illicit enrichment".
 In March 2013, the Communist Party of the Russian Federation submitted a petition with 115,000 signatures to the State Duma in favour of doing so.
 In 2015, however, no such law was yet in effect in Russia.